HariSekhon/Knowledge-Base/github-actions.md

 ### Do Not Write Legacy Technical Debt Code

-Do not write code that will need to be changed later.
+Do not write legacy or technical debt code that will need to be changed later.

 Be diligent about future engineering time, whether its yours or a colleague's.